 Economy in Bayawan

-Bayawan City is a largely agricultural city, and its economy centres largely on livestock and land farming.
-It also draws from the fishing industry and aqua-culture activities.
+Bayawan City is a largely agricultural city and its economy centers largely on livestock and land farming.
+It also draws from the fishing industry and aquaculture activities.
 Although Bayawan City is not yet self-sufficient, it has made several promising investments in Agro-Industry.
 These investments include feed mills, rice mills, corn mills, palm oil mills, as well as farming equipment and post-harvest facilities such as storage.
-Bayawan City already has extensive roadways, and has become recognized as a transport hub, opening up avenues for future investment in transportation.
+Bayawan City already has extensive roadways and has become recognized as a transport hub, opening up avenues for future investment in transportation.
 Bayawan is a very mountainous region, with some 72.7% considered to be barren mountain terrain.
 Much of the remaining forestland has been converted into farmlands informally by the residents.

 Tourist Spots in Bayawan